 With the American penchant for peanut butter and jelly sandwiches, it is no wonder that new guidelines about when to feed peanuts to infants garnered interest in the U.S.

 The new guidelines suggest introducing peanuts as early as 4-6 months.
-Similarly, another study, published in JAMA, concluded that babies fed peanuts at the age of 4-11 months had a 70 percent lower risk of developing allergies later in life.
+Similarly, another study, published in JAMA, concluded that babies fed peanuts at the age of 4-11 months had a

 No doubt, 2017 will be similarly stocked with medical advances, debates, warnings, and discoveries.
 True to form, MNT will let you know as they unfold.